syed-hamza/Skin-Cancer-Android-App/Data.md

 This is the Skin Cancer dataset we have imported from kaggle to train our model. \
 https://www.kaggle.com/tsaideepak/ham10000-data-tree \
 \
-In addition we have added a 340 images of No Disease situations. https://drive.google.com/file/d/1QvPj4EEEwqQG7ohO3Ryk4NEquetQeUHI/view?usp=sharing
+In addition we have added a 340 images of Healthy skin. \
+https://drive.google.com/file/d/1QvPj4EEEwqQG7ohO3Ryk4NEquetQeUHI/view?usp=sharing
 ## Description:
 The dataset contains images of 7 types of Skin Cancers: \